OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 Over the years, OpeningDesign has developed a preferred and unique way of working.
 Although our website's [about page](http://openingdesign.com/about/) provides more detail, in a nutshell, most of our projects are [open source](http://en.wikipedia.org/wiki/Open_source) and are conducted [out-in-the-open](http://openingdesign.com/about/).

-Simply put, this way of working allows OpeningDesign and [our extended team of global collaborators](http://openingdesign.com/people/), to be more efficient--ultimately keeping costs down and bringing more value to our clients.
+Simply put, this open way of working allows OpeningDesign and [our extended team of global collaborators](http://openingdesign.com/people/), to be more efficient--ultimately keeping costs down and bringing more value to our clients.
 Having said that, we understand some clients, for whatever reason, may have hesitations regarding this approach.

 To address your potential concerns, if any, we would like to offer the following (3) workflow and fee options:

 ### Approach A
  * **Approach (A): A Fully Open Approach** where the construction documentation, location, and the names of the parties involved in this contract are known and are shared publicly.
 All of OpeningDesign's (and their consultant's) newly created documentation/content is [open source](https://creativecommons.org/licenses/by-sa/4.0/).
 That is, will be freely available to you, or any party, for future use, assuming the terms such as [Attribution](https://creativecommons.org/licenses/by-sa/4.0/) and [ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) are honored.
 	 * **Sample Projects**
+		 * A **sport complex** in Jefferson, WI
-		 * We used this approach for a **Sport Complex** in Jefferson, WI, the files (CAD/BIM) of which can be found [here](https://github.com/OpeningDesign/Sports_Complex) and a log of communication that happened between the design team and general contractor, [here](https://github.com/OpeningDesign/Sports_Complex/issues?q=is:issue+is:closed+sort:comments-desc).
+			 * The CAD/BIM files can be found [here](https://github.com/OpeningDesign/Sports_Complex)
+			 * [Here's](https://github.com/OpeningDesign/Sports_Complex/issues?q=is:issue+is:closed+sort:comments-desc) the log of communication between the design team and general contractor, .
-		 * We also used this approach on a **Vacation Rental** project in Lake Geneva, WI.
-The (CAD/BIM) documents can be found [here](https://github.com/OpeningDesign/Vacation_Rental) and the log of communication between the design team can be found [here](https://github.com/OpeningDesign/Vacation_Rental/issues?q=is%3Aissue+is%3Aclosed+sort%3Acomments-desc).
+		 * A **vacation rental** in Lake Geneva, WI.
+			 * The CAD/BIM documents can be found [here](https://github.com/OpeningDesign/Vacation_Rental)
+			 *  [Here's](https://github.com/OpeningDesign/Vacation_Rental/issues?q=is%3Aissue+is%3Aclosed+sort%3Acomments-desc) a log of communication between the design team.
+		 * A **residence** on Lake Kegonsa.
+			 * The CAD/BIM documents can be found [here]([https://github.com/OpeningDesign/Aalseth_Residence/tree/master/Models%20%26%20CAD/BIM](https://github.com/OpeningDesign/Aalseth_Residence/tree/master/Models%20%26%20CAD/BIM))

 ### Approach B
  * **Approach (B): An Anonymous Open Approach** where all newly created documentation is shared publicly, however, the project location and the names of the direct or indirect clients, are kept anonymous.
 Again, similar to approach (A), all of OpeningDesign's (and their consultant's) newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by-sa/4.0/).
 	 * **Sample Project**
-		 * We used this approach on an organic grocery store in southern Wisconsin, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Organic_Grocery_Store).
+		 * An **organic grocery store** in southern Wisconsin
+			 * (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Organic_Grocery_Store).
-		 * We used this approach on an office/warehouse facility here in southern Wisconsin, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Open_Source_Metal_Building).
+		 * An **office/warehouse** facility in southern Wisconsin
+			 * (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Open_Source_Metal_Building).
 ### Approach C
  * **Approach &#40;C): The Traditional Approach** where all documentation, and clients involved, remains confidential and private.
 Per industry norm, the architect and the architect’s consultants are deemed the authors and owners of their respective [Instruments of Service](https://corporate.findlaw.com/intellectual-property/llp-owner-vs-architect-who-owns-the-design.html), and they retain all common law and statutory rights, including copyright.